-Benefit Description You pay Reconstructive surgery (cont.)
-High Option Standard Option Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
-Nothing Nothing Not covered: • Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury All charges All charges Oral and maxillofacial surgery High Option Standard Option Oral surgical procedures, limited to: Reduction of fractures of the jaws or facial bones; Surgical correction of cleft lip, cleft palate or severe functional malocclusion; Removal of stones from salivary ducts; Excision of leukoplakia or malignancies; Excision of cysts and incision of abscesses when done as independent procedures; Excision of partially or completely impacted teeth; Diagnosis and treatment specifically directed toward medical and functional disorders of the temporomandibular joint (TMJ); Other surgical procedures that do not involve the teeth or their supporting structures.
-Nothing Nothing Not covered: Oral implants and transplants Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone) Dental work related to treatment for temporomandibular joint syndrome (TMJ) All charges All charges Organ/tissue transplants High Option Standard Option These solid organ transplants are covered.
-Solid organ transplants are limited to: • Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis • Cornea • Heart • Heart/lung • Intestinal transplants - Isolated small intestine Nothing Nothing
+Benefit Description You Pay Reconstructive surgery (cont.)
+High Option Standard Option Not covered: Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury All charges All charges Oral and maxillofacial surgery High Option Standard Option Oral surgical procedures, limited to: Nothing Nothing • Reduction of fractures of the jaws or facial bones; Surgical correction of congenital defects such as cleft lip, cleft palate or severe functional malocclusion; Removal of stones from salivary ducts; Excision of leukoplakia or malignancies; • Excision of cysts and incision of abscesses when done as independent procedures; • Excision of partially or completely impacted teeth; Diagnosis and non-dental treatment of temporomandibular joint syndrome (TMJ); • Other surgical procedures that do not involve the teeth or their supporting structures.
+Not covered: All charges All charges Oral implants and transplants • Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone) • Dental work related to treatment for temporomandibular joint syndrome (TMJ) Organ/tissue transplants High Option Standard Option These solid organ transplants are covered.
+Solid organ transplants are limited to: Nothing Nothing • Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis • Cornea • Heart • Heart/lung Intestinal transplants - Isolated small intestine - Small intestine with the liver - Small intestine with multiple organs, such as the liver, stomach, and pancreas -